amannn/react-hooks/packages/use-promised/README.md

 ## The problem

-Can you tell what could go wrong in this code?
+Can you tell what could go wrong with this code?

 ```jsx
 function FeedbackForm() {